Parks Canada Discovery Pass

 Only 2:30 hours north of the Montreal area, the park is one of the biggest in the province.
 It has more than 150 lakes of all sizes which are perfect to swim on a hot summer day or to Canoe your way through to admire the fall colours.

-Probably the most well known park on the Quebec/Ontario region.
+Probably the most well-known park in the Quebec/Ontario region.
 It is very accessible from either Toronto, Ottawa & Montreal.
 The Saint-Lawrence river is full of small islands and it is best discovered through a canoe-camping trip.

 The park is located north of Toronto.
 This could be the perfect mix of outdoor adventures and city discovery.